anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 malfunction, experience degradation of functionality, or fail to interoperate in some other manner.

-Typically, breaking changes are easily understood when the rules of RDAP namespaced identifiers are not followed (see (#bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see (#referrals)).
+Determining that a change is a breaking change will generally be trivial when the change is syntactical, like with the deprecation of a member in a response.
+It may be more difficult with non-syntactical elements, like referrals (see (#referrals)).
+Extension authors should take care when determining whether a change is a breaking change.

 Another breaking change is to introduce a new object class where a client previously expected another, such as: